Vinschers/vinschers.github.io/content/archive/pinocchio/index.en.md

 ## Conclusion

+With the help of Pinocchio, we were able to construct a Public Verifiable Computation Scheme, making use of QAPs.
+This construction allows us to outsource the computation of any function $F$ made from additions and multiplications to a possibly untrusted worker and, then, verify the computations done.
+The process of key generation and verification are also very fast when compared to previous approaches.

+Moreover, by the usage of the Schwartz-Zippel lemma, the scheme's proof of computation has a size of 288 bytes, regardless of the size of the computation.
+The creation of the split gate also makes it possible to implement functions that are not only arithmetic, but that can be expressed in terms of boolean operations.

+However, there are some setbacks with the techniques used.
+Namely, the overhead of proof construction by the worker is still very high and the great size of parameters needed to make the scheme actually useful.
+Geppetto was able to solve some of these issues, but the scheme is still far from perfect.

+All in all, the results of this work are promising.
+They represent a great advancement when compared to previous papers and a step towards total verifiable computation.

 ## References

 Parno, B., Howell, J., Gentry, C., & Raykova, M. (2016).
 Pinocchio: Nearly practical verifiable computation. *Communications of the ACM*, 59(2), 103-112.

+Szabo, N. (2007, September 02).
+Bilinear Group Cryptography. *Unenumerated*. https://unenumerated.blogspot.com/2007/09/bilinear-group-cryptography.html

 Gennaro, R., Gentry, C., Parno, B., & Raykova, M. (2013).
 Quadratic span programs and succinct NIZKs without PCPs.
 In *Advances in Cryptology–EUROCRYPT 2013: 32nd Annual International Conference on the Theory and Applications of Cryptographic Techniques, Athens, Greece, May 26-30, 2013.
 Proceedings 32* (pp. 626-645).
 Springer Berlin Heidelberg.